Contact

 Summary

-From 1 April 2026, Microsoft will replace the free grace period for CSP subscriptions with a paid Extended Service Term (EST).
-If you have auto-renew disabled, your subscription will automatically continue at a 23% premium instead of entering a free 30-day buffer.
+From 4 May 2026, Microsoft replaced the free grace period for CSP subscriptions with a paid Extended Service Term (EST).
+If you have auto-renewal disabled, your subscription automatically continues at roughly a 23% premium instead of entering a free 30-day buffer.

 This is both a price increase and an improvement.
 You lose the free buffer, but you gain protection against service interruption when renewals slip.